osmocom/docker-playground/README.md

 $ ./jenkins.sh
 ```

+Arguments to `jenkins.sh` are passed to the TTCN-3 testsuite executable.
+With the following example, only a single test gets started:

+FIXME

 Environment variables:
 * `IMAGE_SUFFIX`: the version of the Osmocom stack to run the testsuite
   against.
 Default is `master`, set this to `latest` to test the last